ESIPFed/pygeoweaver/README.md

 ## License

 Pygeoweaver is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---